Bad for Good: Track listing

-On the original vinyl release, "The Storm" and "Rock and Roll Dreams Come Through" were the A-side and B-side, respectively, of a 33-rpm 7" single, enclosed with the album.
+On the original vinyl release, "The Storm" and "Rock and Roll Dreams Come Through" are the A-side and B-side, respectively, of a 33-rpm 7" single, enclosed with the album.
 These tracks, according to Steinman's concept, are supposed to be the prelude and epilogue, respectively, of the album.
-The position of these tracks varies on the various versions: Most CDs included both at the end of the album, while cassettes place "Rock and Roll Dreams" at track 5 and "The Storm" at the end.
+The position of these tracks varies on the various versions: Most CDs include both at the end of the album, while cassettes place "Rock and Roll Dreams" at track 5 and "The Storm" at the end.
 An Australian CD release from 1989 places "The Storm" at track 1 and "Rock and Roll Dreams Come Through" at the end.